What is Premium Pricing Strategy & Is It The Best Choice for SaaS

 Premium pricing limits your ability to sell your product to a mass market.
 While this is less of a concern for SaaS companies than it would be for, say, fashion brands, you’re still voluntarily pricing out some of your market share.

 Reduces price competitiveness

 Pricing at a premium leaves you vulnerable to undercutting tactics from competitors, particularly if your field is crowded.
 Your premium price can work against you if a competitor comes along that sells an equivalent product/service more cheaply.

 When businesses use premium pricing

 Because premium pricing is sensitive to your company’s reputation, you’ll need to meet a number of conditions before using this strategy.
-Many brands start to use premium pricing once they’ve developed a large amount of demand.
+Many brands start to use premium pricing once they’ve developed a large demand.
 Once your company enjoys brand loyalty and has a correspondingly strong customer base, you can afford to price at a premium, knowing you have an assured set of buyers.

 Brand loyalty also engenders strong word-of-mouth publicity for your product.
-In this case, customer willingness-to-pay will greatly depend on how much your buyers are convinced that other buyers are willing to pay that premium.
+In this case, customer willingness to pay will greatly depend on how much your buyers are convinced that other buyers are willing to pay that premium.
 This is known as building brand equity for your product.

 Brands that use premium pricing